CognitiveModeling/DigiLeTs/README.md

 ## Experiments

 Code for our experiments can be found in `experiments/`.
+All experiments are based on the clean, preprocessed data sequences: `data/preprocessed/complete/`.
 Please see the paper for more details.

 ## Citation